shivtarevikram/aws-lambda-api-gateway-cognito-integration/README.md

 ### 2. Deploy Lambda Function
 - Create the Lambda function and upload lambda_function.py and functions.py files.
 - Lambda should have permissions to DynamoDB (for storing results), VPC (for creating VPC and subnets) and CloudWatch (for logs: attach AWS managed policy AWSLambdaBasicExecutionRole).
-- To create VPC resources, invoke lambda function using JSON object provided in event_to_invoke_lambda.json file.
+- To create VPC resources, invoke API using JSON payload provided in vpc_creation_payload.json file.
-- This will create VPC and Subnets in single invokation.
+- This will create VPC and Subnets using API.

 ### 3. Configure API Gateway
 - Create a new REST API
+- Add a resource and POST method for creating VPC resources and storing data in DynamoDB table (e.g., GET /getVPCResources)
-- Add a resource and GET method (e.g., GET /getVPCResources)
+- Add a resource and GET method for fetching data from DynamoDB table (e.g., GET /getVPCResources)
-- Integrate it with the Lambda function
+- Integrate these APIs with the Lambda function
-- Add a Cognito authorizer and attach it to the method request
+- Add a Cognito authorizer and attach it to the method requests of both APIs

 ### 4. Set Up Amazon Cognito
 - Create a Cognito User Pool